Edvard Munch, 1863-1944, Norwegian

 The artist is returning to the death of his sister, Sophie, 40 years earlier.

 Model (Annie Fjeldbu) by the Wicker Chair, 1919-21, oil on canvas.
 Loaned by the Munch Museum, Oslo

 Starry Night, oil on canvas.
 1922-24.
 On loan from the Munch Museum, Oslo

-The museum notes that this is a view from the artist’s house at Ekley, Oslo where he died.
+The museum said that this is a view from the artist’s house at Ekley, Oslo where he died.

 Ashes, 1925, oil on canvas.
 Loaned by the Munch Museum.

-The passing away of love, the museum suggests.
+The passing away of love, the museum suggested.